 DOTHAN – One of Dothan’s best exercise and nature venues is located at Troy University.
 The Dothan Campus is home to the Harrison Walking Trail, which is made up of three paths totaling approximately four-and-a-half miles.
 The Campus also houses a six-point-seven mile biking trail, known as Campus Trails.

-The nature walk was commissioned in 1990 by Dr. Thomas Harrison, former president of the Dothan Campus, and constructed by Scot Craig, director of grounds maintenance.
+The nature walk was commissioned in 1990 by Dr. Thomas Harrison, former president of the Dothan Campus.
 It is the only long-distance, shaded walking trail in Dothan.
 The Harrison Walking Trail begins behind Malone Hall and winds through 130 forested acres on the Dothan Campus.
-The entire Campus sits on 255 acres.
+The entire Campus sits on 405 acres.

 Since it was first carved out in 1998, the biking trail, which begins near the base of the Campus TV tower, has been extended twice.
 An extra mile was added in winter of 2004, and a second mile was added in February 2006.
 Bike clubs, military members, Troy University students and the general public make use of the Campus Trails on a regular basis.